github/docs/content/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility.md

 ## About repository visibility changes

-{% note %}
+> [!NOTE]

-**Note:** If you can't change a repository's visibility, the organization owner may have restricted the ability to change repository visibility to organization owners only.
+> If you can't change a repository's visibility, the organization owner may have restricted the ability to change repository visibility to organization owners only.
 For more information, see "[AUTOTITLE](/organizations/managing-organization-settings/restricting-repository-visibility-changes-in-your-organization)."

-{% endnote %}

 {% ifversion ghec %}